 By capitalizing on how jurors process information when developing physical evidence, we can help you present evidence in the most persuasive manner.
-For further information on nontestimonial evidence, see our Jury Research Update issue, Persuasion at Trial: Nontestimonial Evidence.
+The persuasiveness of nontestimonial evidence (or any information for that matter) is influenced by how jurors attend to the evidence, process it into their memories, and recall the evidence from memory at a later time.
+Based on principles of persuasion, we can help you fine-tune your physical and demonstrative evidence to maximize its impact on jurors.
+For further information on nontestimonial evidence and practical recommendations, see our Jury Research Update issue, Persuasion at Trial: Nontestimonial Evidence.

 Opening Statement and Closing Argument Preparation

+Opening statements not only tell jurors what they are about to see but also serve to set the stage for how jurors should process the information and come to a decision that supports your client.
+Closing arguments integrate the information, arguments, and judicial instructions and defuse and reject the opponent’s arguments, thus guiding jurors to the desired verdict.
 By applying principles of persuasion in our review and critique of your opening statements and closing arguments, we can help you increase their effectiveness at trial.
-For further information on witness preparation, see our Jury Research Update issues:
+For further information on persuasion in opening statements and closing arguments, see our Jury Research Update issues

 - Persuasion at Trial: Opening Statements